DevCycleHQ/devcycle-docs/docs/introduction/quickstart.md

 :::

-Once it is known how the feature should be managed and who it should target, you can now [turn the feature on](#).

-With DevCycle, in one click any feature can instantly be shut off for all users on any of your environments.
-If a feature is wrapped in a DevCycle variable, then it can be managed easily remotely without needing to re-deploy your application.

-To manage a Feature, navigate to the Features's page and find the Environment you wish to manage the Feature within in the `Users & Targeting` section of the `Managing Feature` sidebar.
+To manage a Targeting rule, navigate to the Features's page and find the Environment you wish to manage the Feature within in the `Users & Targeting` section of the `Managing Feature` sidebar.

-Each Environment is managed individually and has its own toggle.
+Each Environment is managed individually and has its own toggle and rules.
 To turn a Feature on or off, use the Targeting Status toggle.
 After the change is made, save it to propagate the change across all devices within that environment.

 #### Behavior of "off" and "on" features